Ashutosh27ind/creditEDACaseStudy/README.md

 ## Data Understanding
 This dataset has 3 files as explained below:

-* * 1. 'application_data.csv'* * contains all the information of the client at the time of application.
+* *1.'application_data.csv'* * contains all the information of the client at the time of application.
 The data is about whether a client has payment difficulties.

 * *2. 'previous_application.csv'* * contains information about the client’s previous loan data.
 It contains the data whether the previous application had been Approved, Cancelled, Refused or Unused offer.